Muhammad-Asim-Kundi/Muhammad-Asim-Kundi/README.md

 - 🔭 Currently working **as Software Engineer at 100DEVS**

-- 🌱 Learning **Everything coming in front of me.
-Yes, I am student of life.**
+- 🌱 Devoted to **acquiring knowledge from every encounter; I am a student of life.**

 - 👯 Eager to launch a dynamic software engineering career at a leading technology company, preferably within the **FAANG** group.